 The generalist answer is preparation and practice, which means knowing your topic well and either practicing this particular speech enough to ensure you can deliver with confidence or finding other ways to practice regularly.

 OK ... now you know everything you need to know, right?
 General advice is "generally" pretty useless.
 It is the kind of advice we get from the people who are quick to criticise us when we fall flat on our faces.
 So here is some practical advice that should help ...

-- Organisation.
-It is important thing to organise your thoughts in a logical manner and in a way that your audience will grasp.
-An introduction that tells them what you are going to “tell them”.
+Organization.
+It is important thing to organize your thoughts in a logical manner and in a way that your audience will grasp.
+An introduction that tells them what you are going to "tell them".
 The body of the presentation with the detail about your major points; and a wrap-up that tells them what you told them.

 Having done all of the above you will be well prepared, and that should provide a level of confidence that things will go OK.
 On the day you will get some jitters, everybody does, just remember to breath deeply, talk at a slightly slower pace than your normal conversation and act confident (yeah I know ... just fake it).

 Having said all of this ... the bast advice I can give to anyone who might be called upon to give presentations is to join Toastmasters, which I did write about in May 2007.
 This way you can get regular practice, and good advice while you hone your skills.
 Like everything, it is learning and practice that makes you better at giving presentations.